About the Alchemist:

-The Alchemist can randomly be obtained from any loot source but has a high chance of dropping from Heckle/Hyde who is located in Jakobs Estate on Eden-6.
+The Alchemist can randomly be obtained from any loot source as a “World Drop” but has a high chance of dropping from Heckle/Hyde who you can farm in Jakobs Estate on Eden-6.

-- Pair the Alchemist with a The Transformer as this shield will negate the self-damage.
-Instead of taking damage the shock element will be used to recharge your shield.
+- Pair the Alchemist with a Transformer Shield as this will negate the self-damage.
+Instead of taking damage, the shock element will be used to recharge your shield.

 - The gyrojets do not gain any benefit from hitting critical points on initial impact, but upon detonation, they receive the critical hit damage bonus.

 - The base self-inflicted shock damage seems to be approximately 10% of the weapon’s damage and is inversely proportional to the level of the Vault Hunter.

 - There are several factors that can change the amount of self-inflicted damage: